wp-plugins/carousel/readme.txt

 This plugin allows you to use shortcode to display carousel post or page. you can easily create carousel using shortcode.

+<strong>If you liked Carousel Ultimate, please don’t forget to rate it!</strong>

 ### Carousel by http://themepoints.com

 * [Live demo!&raquo;](http://themepoints.com)